sandbox-pokhara/bshot/README.md

 ## Limitations

-- `get_image` does not properly crop the contents of window
+- The screenshot module uses GetClientRect which can crop some portion of the window contents.